Our goal is to share information and products that are truly helpful to renters.

 16. What helps my credit score the most?

-If you don’t have credit, building credit.
-If you have bad or marginal credit, repairing your credit.
+If you don’t have credit, building credit – like opening a retail card at your favorite store then buying something and pay it off right away.
+If you have bad or marginal credit, repairing your credit – like getting past due bills up-to-date.
 Either situation you find yourself in, be patient.
 It may take several months (or years) to build or repair your credit.

 17. What is a credit freeze and how does it help protect me?